DEFRA/software-development-standards/docs/README.md

 - [Using devices with privileged access](./guides/privileged_devices.md)
 - [Version control guidance](./guides/version_control_guidance.md)

+## Other standards

+These standards do not exist in isolation and all development work should be mindful of  other Defra standards.

+### Tooling and technology choices

+We try to keep our standards agnostic of specific tools wherever possible, although we might mandate some tools, frameworks and libraries where this consistency provides benefit to the organisation.

+We will often reference specific tools and technologies in our guides.

+For information on Defra's tooling and technology choices beyond what is covered in these standards, see the [Defra Tools Radar on Jira](https://eaflood.atlassian.net/jira/software/projects/TR/boards/630).

+### Architectural standards

+All development in Defra is done in accordance with our enterprise architecture principles, policies and standards - see our [internal Architecture SharePoint site](https://defra.sharepoint.com/teams/Team3221/sitepages/Nav-Architecture.aspx) for details of these.

 ## Contributing to this project

 We encourage everyone to contribute to these standards!